 If you’re still unsure which nation best suits you, here are the three things we think each country is best for:

 Top three destinations in Chile

 • Patagonia – for Torres del Paine National Park

-• Atacama – for the desert, salt flat and stargazing
+• Atacama – for the desert, salt flats and stargazing

 Top three destinations in Argentina

 • Buenos Aires – for Tango, steak and culture

 • Patagonia – for Los Glaciares National Park

 • Iguazú Falls – for the powerful falls

 It is also worth considering an itinerary that allows you to explore both countries – something that can also help you gain a deeper understanding of their similarities and differences.
 Alternatively, combining one of the two with another South American destination might tempt you more.
 Argentina, for example, is a particularly good partner for a trip to Brazil.